nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/core/tickets.md

 - Task

     A task comment as the name implies is for recording and categorising work done on a ticket.
+This type of ticket is reserverd for a user whom has the `triage` permission for the ticket being worked on.

 ## Slash Commands